-Where physical intervention is required, the Head of School is informed and records are completed by the members of staff involved, including recording on CPOMs.
+Where physical intervention is required, the Head of School is informed and records are completed by the members of staff involved.
 Parents/carers are informed by a member of staff involved.

 Banned Items

 The DfE Searching, Screening and Confiscation Advice (July 2022) identifies prohibited items as: